scottprahl/iad/INSTALL.md

 INSTALLATION
 ============

-On Linux and MacOS X, you should be able to just type
+On Linux and macOS, you should be able to just type

     make